oscars47/Astro101-Final-Project/README.md

 A repo for @oscars47's and @ghirsch123 Astro101 final project (Phil Choi, Pomona College) using machine learning on variable stars.

 ## Abstract:
-We present a project using the ASAS-SN catalog (\cite{christy_asas-sn_2022}) \footnote{\url{https://asas-sn.osu.edu/variables/}} as the data of focus for supervised and unsupervised neural networks we implement to classify variable stars.
-We outline a plan to use \cite{marsh_characterization_2017} to identify unique subclusters within the contact binary systems.
-We give an example neural network using the famous iris dataset (\cite{kaggle_iris_2017}) as an illustration of our technique; we also describe the theoretical workings of three unsupervised algorithms---K-Means, OPTICS, and DBSCAN.
+We present a project using the ASAS-SN catalog (https://asas-sn.osu.edu/variables/) as the data of focus for supervised and unsupervised neural networks we implement to classify variable stars.
+We outline a plan to use the Marsh et al 2017 data to identify unique subclusters within the contact binary systems.
+We give an example neural network using the famous iris dataset (https://www.kaggle.com/datasets/vikrishnan/iris-dataset) as an illustration of our technique; we also describe the theoretical workings of three unsupervised algorithms---K-Means, OPTICS, and DBSCAN.
 We define a list of 36 variability indices---included with formulae and comments in the Appendix---to quantify lightcurves, which serves as the actual input data for the networks.
-Our supervised model has $> 85\%$ accuracy when run on unseen ASAS-SN data, illustrating that our variability indices do a reasonably good job of discriminating variability type.
+Our supervised model has >85% accuracy when run on unseen ASAS-SN data, illustrating that our variability indices do a reasonably good job of discriminating variability type.
 Our unsupervised attempts, however, generate no usable clusters, but reveal some problems with our data preparation and inform future directions for the project.
-All the code we have written, along with our data products, is freely available and documented on GitHub. \footnote{\url{https://github.com/oscars47/Astro101-Final-Project}}
+All the code we have written, along with our data products, is freely available and documented on this repository.

 ## Data products: